 The City of East Jordan is currently considered an "Engaged" community within the RRC process.
 This categorization is defined as a community which is actively seeking RRC certification, but has not yet met each of the requirements to achieve certification.
 The City is actively seeking certification with the following items currently in process or planned for completion:

-- 1. Completion of an Economic Development Plan which includes applicable strategies and tools for the City - 2.
-Modification to the existing zoning ordinance to include flexible parking requirements including shared parking - 3.
-Updating of forms for land use and zoning permitting - 4.
+- 3. Updating of forms for land use and zoning permitting - 4.
 Updating and placement of bylaws for City Boards and Commissions on website - 5.
 Completion of a Public Participation Plan - 6.
 Creation of an updated Capital Improvement Plan